Impact

 Affected Systems

-Any system running a Linux kernel that includes the ntfs3 driver and mounts NTFS volumes is vulnerable.
-Because the advisory does not list specific kernel versions, all releases before the patch that contain the unmodified ntfs3 code are considered affected.
-This includes desktop, server, and embedded Linux environments that might automatically mount removable storage devices.
+Any system running a Linux kernel with the ntfs3 driver that mounts NTFS volumes is vulnerable.
+Because the advisory does not list specific kernel versions, all releases prior to the patch that contain the unmodified ntfs3 code are considered affected.
+This includes desktop, server, and embedded Linux environments that may automatically mount removable storage devices.

 Risk and Exploitability

-The exploit probability (EPSS) is below 1% and the vulnerability is not present in CISA’s KEV catalog, indicating a low likelihood of exploitation.
-The attack vector is inferred to involve an attacker presenting a crafted NTFS image to a system that mounts it, which then triggers the infinite loop and hangs the kernel thread.
-The impact is limited to denial of service; there is no evidence of privilege escalation or data compromise.
+The EPSS score is below 1% and the vulnerability is not in CISA’s KEV catalog, indicating a low likelihood of exploitation.
+The attack vector is inferred to involve an attacker supplying a crafted NTFS image to a system that mounts it, thereby triggering the infinite loop and hanging a kernel thread.
+The impact is limited to denial of service; there is no elevated privilege or data compromise.
+The CVSS score of 5.5 suggests moderate severity.

 OpenCVE Enrichment